-I love this time of year!
+Ho-ho-ho-holidays!
+We love this time of year!
 There is a certain excitement in the air – everyone seems to be rushing around with a sense of purpose, an urgency to get things done in time for the holidays when they can finally sit down and relax with family and friends.

-This hustle and bustle can however elevate out stress levels and make us more absent-minded.
+This hustle and bustle can however elevate our stress levels and make us more absent-minded.
 Caught up in this whirlwind of things to do, places to go, people to see, we might inadvertently become complacent.

 Rushing around doing errands, we are less mindful of our surroundings.
 Have you noticed that there are more car accidents and petty thefts during this time of year?
 Be...

 This past week I found out that the son of someone dear to me was diagnosed with Multiple Sclerosis (MS).

 After the initial shock and sadness passed, my immediate response was, “He should take Pilates!”
 I’ve had the opportunity to do Pilates-based Physical Therapy with a number of people with neurological conditions, MS being one of them.
 Upon doing a bit of background research, I felt both excited and validated to find a number of articles supporting Pilates as having significant benefits for people with MS.

-Let’s start off with the WHAT.
+Let’s start off with WHAT.
 MS is a degenerative neurological disease which affects the myelin sheath of the central nervous...

-I can definitely see why Joseph Pilates said “It’s the mind itself which shapes the body.”
+I can definitely see why Joseph Pilates said, “It’s the mind itself which shapes the body.”